Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 further away from your subject, and see more of the environment.
 If

-there's a person in your scene, you can problem see all of them from
+there's a person in your scene, you can probably see all of them from

 close to your subject, if a person, you see probably just their face.